 Unfortunately, it can also be the most difficult to answer.
 Every person and every problem is different, and so is every course of hypnotherapy.

-The exception is my support programme for those wishing to stop smoking, which consists of one or two sessions at a set fee, whichever is most appropriate for the individual concerned.
+- my support programme for those wishing to stop smoking, which consists of one or two sessions at a set fee, whichever is most appropriate for the individual concerned.